ibm-cloud-docs/vpc/hpvs-disks-encryption-validate.md

 2. To address Denial-of-Service attacks, requests are throttled at three per five minutes.

-3. To verify that the mounted data volume is encrypted, trigger explicitly `echo 'HPL13000I' | systemd-cat` from the container and the results are captured in the logs.
+3. To verify that the mounted data volume is encrypted, you can trigger explicitly `echo 'HPL13000I' | systemd-cat` on the VSI, and the results are captured in the logs.